 If granted an incomplete, a student will have until that semester's deadline to complete their missing coursework.
 Beyond that point, a student must petition in writing to the Executive Dean/Menaheles (kodesh courses) or the Academic Dean (general studies courses) for a further extension.
 Faculty are not authorized to grant individual extensions beyond the deadline.
-If no written request is submitted by the deadline, a student who has not completed the required coursework will receive a grade of zero for the missing coursework.
-The deadline for Fall semester courses is May 15.
+If no written request is submitted by the deadline, a student who has not completed the required coursework will receive a grade of F (Failure) for the course.
+The deadline for Fall Semester courses is May 15.
 The deadline for Spring and Summer semester courses is December 1.